Faisal Mumtaz Rathore: Political career

-Rathore contested his first elections from LA-16 Bagh-IV in the 2006 Azad Kashmiri general election, but was unsuccessful.
+Rathore contested his first elections from LA-16 Bagh-IV as a candidate of Pakistan People's Party (PPP) in the 2006 Azad Kashmiri general election, but was unsuccessful.
 He was defeated by Chaudhry Muhammad Aziz, an independent candidate.

-He was elected to the Azad Kashmir Legislative Assembly from LA-16 Bagh-IV in the 2011 Azad Kashmiri general election.
+He was elected to the Azad Kashmir Legislative Assembly from LA-16 Bagh-IV as a candidate of PPP in the 2011 Azad Kashmiri general election.
 He received 32,786 votes and defeated Chaudhry Muhammad Aziz, a candidate of the All Jammu and Kashmir Muslim Conference (AJKMC).
 He later served as the Minister for Logging and Sawmills Corporation and Minister for Electricity and in the cabinet of Prime Minister Chaudhry Abdul Majid.

 On 23 March 2017, he was appointed as the General Secretary of the PPP's Azad Kashmir chapter.

 He was re-elected to the Legislative Assembly from LA-17 Bagh-IV as a candidate of PPP in the 2021 Azad Kashmiri general election.
 He received 30,085 votes and defeated Chaudhry Muhammad Aziz, a candidate of Pakistan Muslim League (N) (PML(N)).

+After the election, he was nominated by PPP to the position of Speaker of the Assembly, but he was unsuccessful.
+He received 15 votes and was defeated by Chaudhry Anwarul Haq of Pakistan Tehreek-e-Insaf (PTI).

 He was appointed to the cabinet of Prime Minister Chaudhry Anwarul Haq on 20 April 2023.
 He was assigned the portfolios of Local Government and Rural Development.

 On 17 November 2025, he was elected as the Prime Minister of Azad Kashmir, securing 36 votes in the Legislative Assembly following a no-confidence motion supported by PPP and the PML(N).
 On 18 November, he was administered the oath of office by Chaudhry Latif Akbar, the Speaker of the Azad Kashmir Legislative Assembly.

+He was re-elected to the Assembly from LA-17 Bagh-IV as a candidate of PPP in the 2026 Azad Kashmiri general election.
+He received 33,872 votes and defeated Chaudhry Mohsin Aziz, a candidate of PML(N).

+Media career

+In addition to his career in politics, Rathore has worked in the national media as the host of a regular program on a private television channel.